1 Salary

 An agency will also handle most of the applications or guide you through them such as work permit application, medical screening, airfare and insurance requirements.
 Most maid agencies will charge a fixed cost for their services.
 In general, you can expect to pay between $1,000 to $3,000 for their services with an average of about $2,000 (inclusive of insurance, airfare and application fee) for your FDW.

 To lower your cost, you can consider opting for a maid transfer.
 This is when you get a maid who is already employed by another household in Singapore, as opposed to one who is flying in from her home country which costs more.
 Do check however for the reason for the transfer.
+You can also consider getting your own maid insurance policy for your FDW if you prefer, or if you are not intending to find a helper through an agency.

 Estimated Cost: $2,000